qfpl/blog/content/posts/nix/introducing-nix.md

 - you change the version of your compiler
 - you change the compiler flags of one of your dependencies

-This is what gives Nix good reproducibility - if we each have a derivation with the same hash, it is almost always going to build the same thing.
+This is what gives Nix high levels of reproducibility.
+If we each have a derivation with the same hash, it is almost always going to build the same thing for each of us.

+There can be some side effects of some build processes that might make things non-deterministic, like build steps that rely on file modification dates.
+There are Nix tools which can take care of thse

 The hashing scheme also enables binary substitution.
 If I store the outputs of the derivations that I have built, then I can share these as a Nix cache, keyed on the hashes of the deriviations.